Let November 2022 serve as a reminder of why it’s good to have a blog. And a self-hosted blog at that.

 Your content is training data.

-With chatGPT, nonfiction writers may also feel a wage cut coming soon.
+With chatGPT, nonfiction writers and thought workers may also feel a wage cut coming soon.

 is social media really that convenient?